bhaaskara/InterviewQA/MyQA.md

 Linux
     how to take a coredump
     how see system usage
-    how to rmove older files and error of arg list too long Shell scripting
+    how to remove older files and error of arg list too long Shell scripting
     error handling
     how to run a script in debug mode whats the use of -e option
 Terraform
     How to see the preview - resource dependency hieranchy
+    null_resource
+    lambda functions through tf
+GIT
+    how to clone a private repo
+    how to create a pull request
 ```

 # QA with Dyan